Zert/evplayer/README.md

 # EvPlayer

-EvPlayer is just a launcher for internal Android mediaplayer for specified stream.
+EvPlayer is just a launcher for internal Android mediaplayer for specified stream, based on MediaPlayerDemo_Video.java from SDK.

 ## Getting Started